If you’re on a low income you can apply for Housing Benefit to help you pay for part or all of your rent.

 You can apply for Housing Benefit whether you’re unemployed or working, and whether you rent from the private sector, a Housing Association, or our Council housing.

-If you’re eligible, you may get help with all or part of your rent.
 There’s no set amount of Housing Benefit.
-What you get will depend on whether you are restricted by the Local Housing Allowance (LHA) if you are a private tenant, and or by the number of bedrooms you have (under-occupancy rule/’bedroom tax’) if you rent from us.
+What you get will depend on whether you are restricted by the Local Housing Allowance if you are a private tenant, and/or by the number of bedrooms you have (under-occupancy rule/’bedroom tax’) if you rent from us.

 If you’re not claiming other benefits

 If you’re not claiming other benefits, use our Housing Benefit and Council Tax Support Claim Form to apply for Housing Benefit.

 When you’ve completed the form, we’ll let you know what information we need from you to support your claim.
 This may include information like your National Insurance Number, your birth certificate or driving licence, and evidence that you must pay the rent, like your rent book or tenancy agreement.